blackchip-org/zc/doc/stack.md

     ( Decimal* -- Decimal )

-A `...` is a placeholder for all other items in the stack.
-Notation to clear the entire stack is:
+When a `*` suffix appears on a return type, that value can be found any number of times.
+For example, the stack notation for the `repeat` operation is:

-    ( ... -- )
+    ( expr:Val n:Int -- Val* )